 The process of treatment of pancreatitis must consist of the following steps:

 Stop feeding processed food because it is not species appropriate.
 It is in fact the primary cause of pancreatitis.
 Learn how to feed wholesome natural diet.

 Detox, cleanse and nourish with GREENMIN

 - Add a glandular supplement PANCREATROPHIN PMG that protects and nourishes the pancreas and neutralizes any antibodies created to attack the organ.

 - Treat back muscle tightness or injury in the region of thoracic lumbar junction.
 Ideally see a chiropractor, physiotherapist, osteopath or experienced massage therapist.
 Monthly treatment repetition is important.

 Fast for at least 48 hours in case of acute pancreatitis because the goal is to rest the pancreas.
 Most dogs can fast for much longer than a couple of days.

-After the fast, start a mixture of pumpkin or squash and lean meat 50/50 and then introduce a raw or cooked diet as per instructions in the webinar here.
+After the fast, start a mixture of pumpkin or squash and lean meat 50/50 and then introduce a raw or cooked diet.

 8. Frequently asked questions FAQ